-There is a big concern facing many businesses and organizations today: The end of life for the Drupal 7 CMS platform is coming in November 2022 — and even earlier for Drupal 8, in November 2021.
+There is a big concern facing many businesses and organizations today: The end of life for the Drupal 7 CMS platform is coming in November 2023 — and Drupal 8 is already outdated.

 What does this mean?
 After that date, the Drupal community will stop creating new projects, fixing bugs, and providing support for anyone still using those platforms, leaving outdated sites extremely vulnerable.
-Essentially, now that Drupal 9 is available, it’s highly advisable for every Drupal website owner to put plans in motion for an upgrade now.
+Essentially, now that Drupal 9 is available (with with Drupal 10 coming in August 2022), it’s highly advisable for every Drupal website owner to put plans in motion for an upgrade now.

 Here, I've laid out some honest answers to how a D9 upgrade might affect you.
 Even if you don’t read this whole post, these are the important takeaways you need to know: